- 10 Most Important Locations for our Faith Story

 Each night will have a salad bar and the following:

-October 23 – Meatloaf, mashed potatoes, green beans, rolls, cookies
+February 26: Meatloaf, corn dogs, au gratin potatoes, green beans, rolls, cookies

 March 4: BBQ chicken, BBQ pulled pork, mac and cheese, baked beans, rolls, dessert bars

 March 11: Lasagna, chicken pasta primavera, grilled vegetables, garlic knots, cookies

 March 18: Polish sausage and peppers, brioche buns, broccoli and cauliflower, chips, cookies